Best energy giving foods - Right Shift Best energy giving foods - Right Shift

 Carbohydrates are known as the primary source of energy.
 Carbohydrates are further divided into 3 categories i.e. monosaccharides or simple carbs, disaccharides and polysaccharides or complex carbohydrates.
 Though all carbohydrates provide same number of calories per gram, the time to digest these 3 different carbohydrates differs.
 Simple carbohydrates take the shortest time to digest and complex carbohydrates take the longest.
 That’s why complex carbohydrates provide better satiety than simple carbohydrates.
 Some examples of complex carbohydrates are whole grains, vegetables etc.

-Protein acts as the building blocks of bones, muscles, skin, cartilages etc. in the body.
+Protein acts as the building block of bones, muscles, skin, cartilage, etc. in the body.
 We get the same number of calories from proteins as carbohydrates.
-Lean meat, eggs, dairy products, pulses, soy are some good sources of protein.
+Lean meat, eggs, dairy products, pulses, and soy are some good sources of protein and qualify as rich energy foods that support strength and stamina.

 Often hailed as a complete protein, quinoa is a pseudo cereal that boasts of all nine essential amino acids.
 This ancient grain is also a source of complex carbohydrates, fibre, and an array of vitamins and minerals, ensuring a sustained release of energy throughout the day.

 You might be ignoring your pack of almonds at home, but it’s time to bring them out now!
-Almonds are sources of healthy fats, protein, and essential nutrients, making them a great source of energy.
-They may also support heart and cognitive function.
+Almonds are a source of healthy fats, protein, and essential nutrients, making them a great source of energy.
+Almond benefits also include support for heart health and cognitive function, making them a smart addition to your daily diet.

 Bananas are an exceptional fruit that contain natural sugars, fibre and a host of helpful nutrients that give sustained energy.
 In fact, one study done by PLOS ONE, established that bananas and a carbohydrate energy drink had almost the same impact on cyclists for 2-3 hours!